-Thinking it would prove of benefit to the scrivener, I acquiesced; and, asking the grub-man his name, went up with him to Bartleby.
+Thinking it would prove of benefit to the scrivener, I acquiesced; and asking the grub-man his name, went up with him to Bartleby.

-"Bartleby, this is a friend; you will find him very useful to you."
+"Bartleby, this is Mr. Cutlets; you will find him very useful to you."

 "Your sarvant, sir, your sarvant," said the grub-man, making a low salutation behind his apron.
-"Hope you find it pleasant here, sir; nice grounds-cool apartments-hope you'll stay with us some time-try to make it agreeable.
-What will you have for dinner to-day?"
+"Hope you find it pleasant here, sir;-spacious grounds-cool apartments, sir-hope you'll stay with us some time-try to make it agreeable.
+May Mrs. Cutlets and I have the pleasure of your company to dinner, sir, in Mrs. Cutlets' private room?"

 "I prefer not to dine to-day," said Bartleby, turning away.
 "It would disagree with me; I am unused to dinners."
-So saying, he slowly moved to the other side of the inclosure, and took up a position fronting the dead-wall.
+So saying he slowly moved to the other side of the inclosure, and took up a position fronting the dead-wall.

 "How's this?" said the grub-man, addressing me with a stare of astonishment.
-"He's odd, ain't he?"
+"He's odd, aint he?"